sallesma/IF-BackOffice/README.md

 The project uses slim framework : http://www.slimframework.com/

-Here is what non slim framework files and folders stand for :
+Here is what non slim framework files stand for :

-	/api

-Contains function calls used by mobile application to get the data from the server database

 	base.sql